 Modern art is something to behold, but there’s also something to be said for traditional crafts.
-Traditional Japanese crafts can take on all kinds of shapes, with one of them being ceramics.
-A surprising amount have come out of Japan, most of them classified as “Imari ware” or “Bizen ware” when in truth, they’re just two styles within the even larger categories of “toki” (pottery) and “jiki” (porcelain), each with their own characteristics.
-Furthermore, different areas across Japan produce their own versions of ceramics, including Kutani ware, Satsuma ware, Hagi ware, Mino ware, Shigaraki ware, and Mashiko ware, all of them gaining popularity both within Japan and overseas.
-This article will introduce these ceramics, including their charms, history, and characteristics.
+Traditional Japanese crafts can take on all kinds of shapes, but our focus for this article will be on Japanese ceramics.
+A surprising amount have come out of Japan, most of them classified as “Imari ware” or “Bizen ware” when in truth, they’re just two styles within the even larger categories of “toki” (Japanese pottery) and “jiki” (Japanese porcelain), each with their own characteristics.
+Furthermore, different areas across Japan produce their own versions of Japanese pottery and/or porcelain, including Kutani ware, Satsuma ware, Hagi ware, Mino ware, Shigaraki ware, and Mashiko ware, all of them gaining popularity both within Japan and overseas.
+This article will introduce the various kinds of Japanese pottery and porcelain, including their charms, history, and characteristics.

 The History of Japanese Ceramics